Russia and Turkey turn on EU gas pipeline

 Putin and Erdogan also met amid fears of a new Middle East conflagration involving the US and Iran.

-"The leaders heard military reports" on the situation, Kremlin spokesman Dmitry Peskov said, after Putin came to Istanbul straight from Damascus.
+They "heard military reports" on the situation, Kremlin spokesman Dmitry Peskov said, after Putin came to Istanbul straight from Damascus.

-"Turkey, of course, would not want Iraq, Syria, Lebanon, the Persian Gulf to become a war scene.
-Just the opposite," Erdogan said.
+"Turkey would not want Iraq, Syria, Lebanon, and the Persian Gulf to become a war scene," Erdogan said.

-"Our neighbour Iraq is now at risk of losing stability.
-And in order to overcome the split of Iraq through terrorist groups, we extended a helping hand," he added, referring to Turkish diplomacy in the region.
+But he warned that "Iraq is at risk of losing stability" and of being "split by terrorist groups" after the US and Iran began to exchange fire on Iraqi territory.

-Putin has also sold Erdogan air-defence systems in the teeth of US sanctions and Nato objections.
+Russia has also sold Turkey air-defence systems in the teeth of US sanctions and Nato objections.

-But they are adversaries on the battlefields of Libya and Syria, where they have backed warring sides in proxy conflicts.
+But Russia and Turkey are adversaries on the battlefields of Libya and Syria, where they have backed opposing sides in proxy wars.

-"Despite the complex international situation ... our work is proceeding steadily," Putin said.
+"Despite the complex international situation ... our work is proceeding steadily," Putin said on Wednesday.

-"In the future, Russia and Turkey will implement many more mutually beneficial joint projects, both in energy and in other fields," he added.
+"In the future, Russia and Turkey will implement many more ... joint projects," he also said.